 Also known as propositional wagers, these are side bets on the game.
 Sportsbooks will offer up hundreds of them for the Super Bowl.
 Many of these Super Bowl prop bets revolve around player performances and game instances, for example:

-Thanks to live betting, you can wager along in real-time as the game plays out.
-This is a fast-moving market in which odds and offerings will vary depending on what’s happening.
-Sportsbook apps make it a snap to stay on top of latest events.
+You can wager along in real-time as the game plays out, thanks to live betting.
+It is a fast-moving market where live odds and offerings vary, depending on what’s happening.
+Sportsbook apps make it a snap to stay on top of the latest events.
 Live bets may be:

-Parlays are wagers in which you place multiple outcomes on the same slip in hopes of a big score.
+Parlays are wagers where you place multiple outcomes on the same slip in hopes of a big score.
 You can tie together a few different bet types for the Super Bowl at most sportsbooks, such as:

 There will be plenty of time to celebrate once the Super Bowl is over, but it’s also time to consider who will win it all next year.
 The futures market never sleeps.
 Oddsmakers will release the odds for the next winner soon after the current Super Bowl is in the books.

 The odds board will have lines for each of the NFL’s 32 teams.
 There will be some clear-cut favorites up top, long shots way down at the bottom, and everyone else in the middle.
 For bettors, the goal is to find the teams they are interested in betting on at the best possible price.

 As time moves along, fortunes for each team will rise and fall.
 The same thing happens in the futures market.
 Teams who see lots of betting action could see their odds shorten, while the less popular clubs may become even longer shots.

 Here’s what the odds for five top favorites could look like before the season gets underway:

 Once the season gets underway, perspectives may change on the overall outlook for NFL teams.
 That could lead to the top of the Super Bowl futures market looking something like this: